 Custodial credit risk is the risk that, in the event of a bank failure, the Agency's deposits may not be returned to it.
 As of December 31, 2019, all of the Agency's deposits were insured or collateralized using one of two methods.
 Under the dedicated method, all uninsured deposits are collateralized with securities held by the Agency's agents in the Agency's name.
-Under the pooling method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agents in the name of the State Treasurer.
-Since the State Treasurer is acting in a fiduciary capacity for the Agency, these deposits are considered to be held by the Agency's agents in the Agency's name.
+Under the pooling method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer.
+Since the State Treasurer is acting in a fiduciary capacity for the Agency, these deposits are considered to be held by the Agency's agents in the Agency's agents in the Agency's agents.